2024 Board Elections

 How accurate is the information on this site?

-Although we did our best to keep this site accurate and up to date, please refer to the "2022 Candidate Guide" and the San Mateo County Elections Office for the most accurate information.
+Although we did our best to keep this site accurate and up to date, please refer to the "2024 Candidate Guide" once it is published and to the San Mateo County Elections Office for the most accurate information.

 A few sources of information have been used to create this website: